Alan Bradley (Coronation Street): Backstory

-1986–1989
+1986

-In January 1986, Alan was tracked down by social services when Pat was killed in a road accident.
-He learned that Jenny, now fourteen, was living in Weatherfield with her foster mother, the local shopkeeper Rita Fairclough (Barbara Knox).
-The news prompted Alan to go to Weatherfield from Leeds and collect his daughter, but Jenny resented him for abandoning her.
-With Rita's help, Alan convinced Jenny to give him a chance.
-He got a transfer to Weatherfield and rented a flat near the street so that Jenny could live with him without changing school.
+In January 1986, Alan is tracked down by social services and informed that his ex-wife Pat was killed in a road accident.
+He learns that Jenny, now fourteen, is living in Weatherfield with her foster mother, the local shopkeeper, Rita Fairclough (Barbara Knox).
+The news prompts Alan to collect his daughter, but Jenny resents him for abandoning her.
+With Rita's help, Alan convinces Jenny to give him a chance.
+He transfers to Weatherfield so Jenny can live with him without changing schools.

-Alan had been seeing a lot of Rita and he was attracted to her, up to the point where he regularly visits her at the latter's own shop – The Kabin.
-While she also developed feelings for him, Rita was shocked to learn that Alan exhibits a masculine and aggressive streak – as it often reminds him of her late husband Len (Peter Adamson).
-By the time their relationship had become passionate, Alan had doubts about his relationship with Rita and began two-timing on her with her friend Gloria Todd (Sue Jenkins) after finding her a flat in his building.
-Gloria was youthful and glamorous; a woman he could more easily take charge of than he could Rita.
-This escalated when Alan learned that the street's troublemaker, Terry Duckworth (Nigel Pivaro), was pestering Gloria at her workplace: the street's local public house called The Rovers Return Inn.
-He later confronted Terry and warned him to stay away from Gloria, but soon learned that Terry was causing trouble for Jenny as well.
-When Alan confronted him again in The Rovers to warn him off Jenny and then Terry called him a "demolition man", Alan lashed out at Terry and brutally attacked him before being kicked out by the pub's landlady Bet Lynch (Julie Goodyear) shortly afterwards.
-Later on, Alan apologized to Gloria for losing his temper and explained that he previously had a two-year suspended sentence for assault – further claiming that its relation to his past is still hanging down on him.
+Alan develops an attraction towards Rita and regularly visits her at her shop.
+While Rita also develops feelings for him, his masculine and aggressive streak often reminded her of her late husband, Len (Peter Adamson).
+Alan begins to have doubts about their relationship and starts cheating on her with her friend, Gloria Todd (Sue Jenkins).
+This escalated when Alan discovers troublemaker, Terry Duckworth (Nigel Pivaro), pestering Gloria at her workplace– a local public house called The Rovers Return Inn.
+He confronts Terry and warns him to stay away from Gloria, but learns that Terry has been causing trouble for Jenny as well.
+When Alan confronts him again to warn him off Jenny, Terry calls him a 'demolition man'.
+In response, Alan lashes out at Terry and brutally attacks him before getting kicked out by the pub's landlady, Bet Lynch (Julie Goodyear), shortly afterwards.
+Later on, Alan apologizes to Gloria for losing his temper and explains that he previously had a two-year suspended sentence for assault, further claiming that its relation to his past still weighs on him.